jameshanlon/cheese/cheese/pages/testimonials.md

 be there.
 This is going to save me mountains once I've done the work.
 Well done Boycee and Richard - so professional."*

+- *"Rob and Chris phoned shortly before their arrival to let us know exactly when we could expect them.
+Before unpacking their kit, they sat down to carefully explain what they would be doing during the survey.
+Their hi-tec gadgets include a thermal imaging camera which connects wirelessly to a tablet so that my wife and I could see exactly what was being recorded throughout the survey, which meant we felt fully involved at every stage.
+What we weren't expecting, in addition to the thermal imaging, was that they would be investigating all of our big and small drafts by putting an air-tight fan on the front door to reduce the air pressure inside the house.
+It was amazing to be able to feel the cold air whistling through the cracks.
+<br><br>
+Chris proceeded through every room in the house to seek out every little draught and cold spot.
+He did this with great patience, thoroughly checking behind furniture, up at ceiling height and in the hidden corners.
+We  learnt a huge amount about the structure and history of our house, with plenty of surprising features shown up by the tell-tale cold spots.
+Chris and Rob were careful not to be prescriptive about the type of solutions we might benefit from, but were also generous in offering some sound advice from their combined wealth of knowledge of how they had seen other homeowners benefit from fixing cold home problems.
+Best of all, by the end of the survey, we felt genuinely empowered to actually do something about the cold and draughty spots we had directly seen on and set to making a whole list of easy DIY fixes.
+<br><br>
+Thanks to Chris and Rob for fun and informative survey."* - Richard and Caroline, Bedminster.

 ## From the 2018/19 surveying season (phase 4)

 - *"Boycee and Trisha were lovely and the thermal imaging experience was